Paris Hilton Shows Off Underboob At Fashion Week

-Paris Hilton rocked the runway during New York Fashion Week and flashed her underboobs in a stunning design by Christian Cowan Fall/ Winter collection.
+Paris Hilton rocked the runway during New York Fashion Week and flashed her underboobs in a stunning design by Christian Cowan Fall/Winter collection.
 She wore a pink turtleneck and a pencil skirt covered in shiny stars along with metallic pumps.

-The 5ft8in heiress closed the show wearing a huge tiara and a silver- sequined turtleneck dress she wore her signature blonde locks and bright pink eye shadow.
+The five-foot-eight heiress closed the show wearing a huge tiara and a silver-sequined turtleneck dress she wore her signature blonde locks and bright pink eye shadow.

 The designer stunned with designs for the show and Paris’ addition simply added more to the show.
 He said that he maintained some of the high editorial looks but he’s starting to show clothes that a real woman can wear.
-He has designed custom outfits for Lady Gaga and Miley Cyrus, which are known to be more than simple looking therefore this is definitely a different look.
+He has designed custom outfits for Lady Gaga and Miley Cyrus, which are known to be more than simple looking, therefore this is definitely a different look.
 He added that,

 “I always say the clothes are what a woman would wear when she wants to be complimented, like everyone can’t help but say something.”